andreas-wagner-dev/object-oriented-learning-journey/blog/000_oop_vision.md

 **Activation:** The Liver receives the message.
 It checks if it is in a "Refractory Period" (receptor saturation).
 If not, it activates and triggers a Feedback Loop.

-* **4. The Feedback Loop**
+* **Step 4.
+The Feedback Loop**
 **Signal Back:** Upon activation, the Liver sends a new message "Feedback: Glucose_Low" back into the `Bloodstream`.

 **Inhibition:** The `Bloodstream` routes this feedback to the Pancreas.

 **State Change:** The Pancreas processes this message and sets its internal volatile boolean `inhibitProduction` to true.

-* **5. Cycle 2:** Negative Feedback in Action
+* **Step 5.
+Cycle 2:** Negative Feedback in Action
 **Action:** After a delay (sleep), `pancreas.releaseInsulin()` is called again.

 **Result:** The Pancreas checks its internal `inhibitProduction` flag.
 Since the feedback loop from the first cycle was successful, it now refuses to secrete more insulin, printing: "Production inhibited (Feedback loop active).".

-* **6. Cleanup**
+* **Step 6.
+Cleanup**
 The `SHARED_POOL` is shut down, terminating the background threads of all autonomous cells, and the simulation ends.

 ## 6 Event-Driven Architecture (EDA)

-Event-Driven Architecture (EDA) represents an evolutionary development of this messaging vision.
+An evolutionary development of the messaging vision is presented by the Event Driven Architecture (EDA).
 At its core, it is an event-controlled architecture.
 While Alan Kay's messaging concept primarily focused on interaction within a closed system, EDA scales this philosophy to modern, distributed IT landscapes.
 As a software design pattern, EDA defines the application flow through the targeted generation, detection, and reaction to significant events.

 Event-driven architectures have increasingly come into focus recently, especially regarding serverless backends (e.g., AWS Lambdas).